MACRA 101

 Advantages

-Reduce financial penalties: Consolidating the current systems in place reduces the collective amount of financial penalties for physicians.
+Reduce financial penalties: Consolidating the current systems reduces the collective financial penalties for physicians.
 Potential bonus payments are also possible.

 Enhances current Medicare programs: Physicians can enhance the care of Medicare programs by providing expanded practice access, better care coordination, and patient engagement.

-Familiar system: Since MIPS is a consolidation of all the programs already in use, the overall transition from their current system to MIPS is not as difficult as APMs.
+Familiar system: Since MIPS consolidates all the programs already in use, transitioning from their current system to MIPS is not as difficult as APMs.

 Disadvantages

-Adjustment period: Similar to that of APMs, there will a be a time that physicians and patients will need to undergo an adjustment period until the new payment changes are in place and stable which can be stressful on both sides.
+Adjustment period: Similar to that of APMs, there will be a time that physicians and patients will need to undergo an adjustment period until the new payment changes are in place and stable.
+Which can also be stressful on both sides.

-It is also extremely important for physicians to learn how to market their practice check out this article: Medical practice marketing
+It is also essential for physicians to learn how to market their practice.
+Check out this article: Medical practice marketing

 Leave a Reply